openownership/bods-dev-handbook/style_guide.md

 - 'modelling' not 'modeling'

 ### Word choice
-- use 'person' instead of using 'individual' as a noun
+- use 'person' instead of using 'individual' as a noun.
+You can use 'natural person' to avoid confusion with 'legal person'
+- use 'entity' to refer to legal entities or use specific descriptors like 'trust' where relevant
+- do not use 'person' or 'legal person' to refer to entities, 'person' should be used for natural persons only
 - 'changelog' not 'change-log,' 'change log,' or 'changeLog'
 - 'codelist' not 'code-list,' 'code list' or 'codeList'
 - 'politically exposed' not 'politically-exposed'
 - 'free text' not 'free-text'
-- do not use constructions like “person(s)” or “the supplier (or suppliers)”.
-The plural is fine, like “persons.” *Should this also include e.g 'One or more addresses for this entity.' -> 'addresses for this entity.'*
+- do not use constructions like “person(s)”, “the supplier (or suppliers)”, or 'one or more persons'.
+The plural is fine, “persons.”

-### Bulleted lists
-When using bulleted lists you should:
-- start with a lead in line, followed by a colon
-- use lower case at the start of each bullet
+- refer to JSON objects as 'objects' not 'blocks' or 'components'

+### Names and titles
+'Names' refer to JSON keys, codelists and codelist entries used in the schema.

+Names:
+- are formatted using camelCase (e.g 'interestedParty', 'entityType', 'identifiers')
-- do not put semicolons or full stops at the end of bullets
+- do not contain spaces or punctuation
-- do not put or/and at the end of bullets
+- are not translated into languages other than English

+'Titles' are the way that a name is referred to in the documentation. (e.g 'Use the Statement Fragment Pointer to describe...')

+Titles:
+- have all words capitalised
-- try to have one sentence per bullet
+- have spaces between words
+- are translated into languages other than English

+### Normative Statements
+Normative statements MUST:
+- be constructed using the keywords defined in [RFC2119](https://datatracker.ietf.org/doc/html/rfc2119)
+- have capitalised keywords to distinguish from those words being used in a non-normative statement

+Non-normative statements:
+- MAY use the same keywords as normative statements
+- MUST format normative keywords in lower case (e.g 'Implementers should be aware that future changes are anticipated')

 ## Schema style guide

 ### Duplication
 Avoid multiple representations of the same fact where possible.
 A user should, ideally, have a single way of answering a given question.
 Having multiple representations of the same fact also introduces the possibility of inconsistent values.

-### Normative Statements
-Normative statements should:
-- be constructed using the keywords defined in [RFC2119](https://datatracker.ietf.org/doc/html/rfc2119) (*WIP note* non-normative statements currently include these as well- is that ok?)
-- have capitalised keywords to distinguish from those words being used in a non-normative statement (e.g you MUST do this thing)
-- be consistent with the BODS schema (*does this go without saying?*)

-### Names and titles (*note - might be worth explaining what these are and how they are different*)
-Use camelCase for object, property, codelist and definition names.
-E.g. 'interestedParty' or 'identifiers'

-Capitalize the first word of object, property and codelist titles.
-E.g. 'Interest' or 'Ownership-or-control statement'

 ### Field and code descriptions
 The first sentence of a description should: